seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 Contagious fogs; which falling in the land
 Have every pelting river made so proud
 That they have overborne their continents:
-The ox hath therefore stretch'd his yoke in vain,
-The ploughman lost his sweat, and the green corn
-Hath rotted ere his youth attain'd a beard;
-The fold stands empty in the drowned field,
-And crows are fatted with the murrion flock;
-The nine men's morris is fill'd up with mud,
-And the quaint mazes in the wanton green
-For lack of tread are undistinguishable:
-The human mortals want their winter here;
-No night is now with hymn or carol blest:
-Therefore the moon, the governess of floods,
-Pale in her anger, washes all the air,
-That rheumatic diseases do abound:
 And thorough this distemperature we see
 The seasons alter: hoary-headed frosts
 Far in the fresh lap of the crimson rose,